daniellecgw/daniellecgw.github.io/index.md

 I'm Danielle Graves Williamson, a research scholar at Stanford.
 I study how policies and institutions have shaped access to opportunity.
 In 2027, I will start as an assistant professor of economics at Williams College.

-I graduated from Boston University in 2026, and was a 2025 NAED/Spencer Dissertation Fellow.
+I graduated with my PhD in economics from Boston University in 2026, and was a 2025 NAED/Spencer Dissertation Fellow.
 You can read a write-up of my dissertation, which focused on quantifying the legacy of the all-white private schools that emerged in 20th century as part of a broader strategy to block school integration, [here](https://naeducation.org/awardee/danielle-graves-williamson/).
+I am currently a finalist for the Allans Nevins Prize in American Economic History.

 I served on the White House Council of Economic Advisers 2024, where I focused on issues related to education, childcare, and health.

-You can reach me at dcgw@stanford.edu
+You can reach me at dcgw[ at ]stanford.edu or dgw1[ at ]williams.edu.